rbCAS/rbcas.github.com/docs/installation/index.md

 ## Install using CASinoApp

 Using the CASinoApp is the easiest and recommended way to get your CAS server up and running.

+### Directly on your server

 Once you downloaded the latest version follow this simple steps to get a basic configuration:

 {% highlight bash %}
 cd CASinoApp
 gem install bundler
-./script/install sqlite # choose either postgres, mysql or sqlite
+./script/install sqlite # choose either postgres or mysql
 {% endhighlight %}

 This will generate a basic configuration.
 You'll learn how to change the configuration in the next chapter.

+### Using a multi-staging environment

+If you are willing to setup a multi-staging environment (development, staging, production), do the following on your development machine:

+{% highlight bash %}
+cd CASinoApp
+gem install bundler
+bundle install
+{% endhighlight %}

+Then continue to the next chapters and learn how to configure and deploy your CASino installation.
+You may also want to initialize a Git repository at this time.

 ## Install from scratch